sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 Getting Started
 {% endanchor %}

-To get started, turn on the Drag & Drop toggle in the Settings tab, located below the campaign name field.
-This will add a modules group to the Build tab, and turn on a fourth tab option called “Style” which houses the Drag & Drop modules, as well as two settings panels, Email Body and Content Container, for editing the area around the modules, such as content width and padding, font family and color, and background color.
+To get started, click on the Drag & Drop toggle in the Settings tab, located below the campaign name field.
+A modal will display asking if you’re sure you want to change editor modes.
+Clicking “continue” will turn on the Drag & Drop Editor, which will wrap any existing content with HTML needed for the new editor features to work.

-Modules are blocks of content that can be dragged into the main editor and dropped above or below other moveable modules.

-There are a number of modules available for use in building your campaign, each with unique styling options located in the “Style” section of the editor sidebar.
+{% info %}
+For information on how to convert your existing template content for compatibility with corresponding Drag & Drop modules, see the section [HTML Markup](#-HTML-Markup-for-Modules) for Modules below.
+Any content that is not converted for use in the Drag & Drop Editor will be grouped together inside a WYSIWYG module.
+{% endinfo %}

+Turning on the Drag & Drop Editor will also open a new tab called “Build” which contains the available modules and style groups.

+The “Global Styles” group has two subgroups: “Email Body,” with style options for background color, text, and link color and font family and size, and “Content Container” with style options for width, background color, and padding.

+The “Module Styles” group is where unique styling options exist for the modules used in building your campaign.
+Dragging and dropping a module into the editor, or selecting an existing one, will reveal the styling options for that module.

 {% anchor h2 %}
 Available Modules